daweidavidwang/MixedTrafficControl/README.md

-# Reinforcement Learning for Real World Mixed Traffic Control
+# Mixed Traffic Control at Complex Intersections via Multi-agent Reinforcement Learning
 Official code for the paper:

 > **Learning to Control and Coordinate Mixed Traffic Through Robot Vehicles at Complex and Unsignalized Intersections**